Calgary Coin & Antique Home Chinese Reference Guide Index

 VF $17.50

-We have owned one example of this type that had 4 rays extending from the corners of the inner obverse rim.
+I owned an example of this type with 4 rays extending from the corners of the inner obverse rim.
 It was 6.6 grams and 24.5 mm.

 VF $8.00

-We find it unlikely that these small and cut down Huo-Ch'uan would have been allowed to circulate during Wang Mang's time.
-They were most likely used between AD 25 (death of Wang Mang) and AD 41 (official demonitization of Wang Mang's coinage).
+I find it unlikely that these small and cut down Huo-Ch'uan could have circulated during Wang Mang's time but it makes some send they were used between the death of Wang Mang in AD 25 and the official demonitization of all his coins by AD 41.

 PU CH'UAN COINAGE